Carole LaBonne: Research and career

 LaBonne started her independent laboratory at Northwestern University in 2001 in the department of Molecular Biosciences (formerly Biochemistry, Molecular Biology and Cell Biology).
 She became a tenured associate professor in 2007, and a full professor in 2012.
 She was appointed the Erastus O. Haven Professor of Life Sciences in 2017.
 LaBonne has served as co-leader of the Tumor Environment and Metastasis Program in Northwestern's Robert H. Lurie Comprehensive Cancer Center since 2005.
 She served as director of Northwestern's Interdisciplinary Biological Sciences PhD program from 2009 to 2017.
-She currently serves as co-director of the NCI funded Oncogenesis and Developmental Biology Training Program, and as Director of Northwestern's training cluster in Developmental, Systems and Stem Cell Biology.
-She was appointed Chair of the Department of Molecular Biosciences in 2017.
-LaBonne has served as the co-director of the Embryology course at the Marine Biological Laboratory since 2020.
+She has served as co-director of the NCI funded Oncogenesis and Developmental Biology Training Program, and Director of Northwestern's training cluster in Developmental, Systems and Stem Cell Biology.
+She served as Chair of the Department of Molecular Biosciences from 2017-2023.
+LaBonne served as the co-director of the Embryology course at the Marine Biological Laboratory from 2020-2023.
+She is currently the President of the Society for Developmental Biology.